IgorGrafin/6_password_strength/README.md

 # Password Strength Calculator

 Simple password checker.
-It will show the strenght of your password from 0 to 10 points.
+It shows the strenght of your password from 0 to 10 points.

 # Quickstart